Eschatologue/CM_wiki/docs/class/warlock/index.md

 #### Spellcasting Ability

-:ability-cha: **Charisma** is the spellcasting ability for your Warlock spells.
+:abl-cha: **Charisma** is the spellcasting ability for your Warlock spells.

 #### Spellcasting Focus